Our Technical Services team’s irrigation experts dive into this oft-overlooked aspect of horticultural production.

 A well-designed drip irrigation system reduces waste and dehumidification while maximizing water distribution efficiency

 SD — Yeah, absolutely.
-So it’s very interesting because I think a lot of the studies going on nowadays, it’s really, you want to be able to give your crop the least amount of water possible while still maintaining that yield that’s desired.
-Because sustainability is going to be the number one issue moving forward for a lot of folks and I think water use is going to be front of mind for that as well.
+It’s very interesting because I think a lot of the studies going on nowadays, it’s really, you want to be able to give your crop the least amount of water possible while still maintaining that yield that’s desired.
+Sustainability is going to be the number one issue moving forward for a lot of folks and I think water use is going to be front of mind for that as well.
 So actually utilizing drought stress itself is something that is also already being done in a lot of vegetable crops for example, crop steering, if anyone is familiar with like tomato, cucumber, pepper production that sort of growing, you’ve got an indeterminate plant that wants to both be producing vegetative leaves as well as productive, generative fruits.

-So how growers kind of tell the plant, “Hey, you should be producing more leaves or more fruits.”
+So how do growers tell the plant, “Hey, you should be producing more leaves or more fruits.”
 One of the largest tools or most immediate tools that growers have in their belt is through irrigation scheduling.
 And so this is called crop steering.
 I’m not sure if I mentioned it before, and what you can do is essentially by delaying your irrigation a little bit in the morning, adjusting a few key environmental factors.
 You can sort of signal the plant that it might be receiving less water moving forward.
 And so it kind of activate some of those processes we were talking about earlier, but without really reducing the photosynthetic ability of the plant, that’s the ideal.
-So by kind of running things dryer, so to speak, you signal to the plant to produce more fruit.
+By running things dryer, so to speak, you signal to the plant to produce more fruit.
 Whereas if you have more of a well saturated consistently moist media, then the plant kind of thinks, “Hey, I can relax a bit and start producing more leaves.”

 MJG — Excellent.
 Marisol, anything to add to that or anything you wanted to say there?